pmndrs/react-three-fiber/readme.md

 #### useFrame(callback, priority=0)

-If you're running effects, postprocessings, controls, etc that need to get updated every frame, useFrame gives you access to the render-loop.
+When you're running effects, postprocessings, controls, etc that need to get updated every frame.
 You receive the internal state as well, which is the same as what you would get from useThree.

 ```jsx
 import { useFrame } from 'react-three-fiber'